 Types of Dental Sedation at The Berkeley Clinic

-Nitrous Oxide is a colourless and odourless gas which, (in combination with oxygen), can be used to produce light sedation when inhaled via a nasal hood/mask.
-As it is fast, safe and is easily and quickly reversible, it is often the preferred sedation technique with children, in emergency situations, and for quick, basic dental procedures.
+This is a colourless and odourless gas which, (in combination with oxygen), can be used to produce light sedation when inhaled via a nasal hood/mask.
+As it is fast, safe and is easily and quickly reversible, it is often the preferred sedation technique with children, in emergencies, and for quick, basic dental procedures.

-Intravenous (IV) sedation is a reliable and effective means of producing more profound sedation with a rapid onset of action.
+Intravenous (IV) Sedation is a reliable and effective means of producing more profound sedation with a rapid onset of action.
 Midazolam is the most common drug used.
 IV sedation is ideal for longer or more difficult dental procedures e.g. extractions, or multiple restorations.
-Amnesia is quite common with IV sedation; however some patients are able to recall some of their treatment, allowing them to build positive memories and experiences of dental treatment.
+Amnesia is quite common with IV sedation; however, some patients can recall some of their treatment, allowing them to build positive memories and experiences of dental treatment.

-With oral sedation, the sedative is taken either in liquid or tablet form.
+Depending on the total dose given, oral sedation can range from minimal to moderate.
+The sedative is taken either in liquid or tablet form.

 Liquid- Midazolam is a commonly used oral sedative.
 As it is a liquid, it can be mixed with orange juice and drunk at your appointment.
 The sedative will usually take effect within about twenty minutes.

 These options can produce a sense of calm and relaxation.
 We will listen to your concerns and provide you with honest information about the dental sedation option that will be the safest and most effective for you.